s-thom/logging-config/packages/logging-config/README.md

 This exists because the only way to stop my brain from shouting "you need to make a terrible logging library" is to make a terrible logging library.

+Using this with React?
+Have a look at [https://www.npmjs.com/package/@sthom/logging-config-react](https://www.npmjs.com/package/@sthom/logging-config-react).

 ## Usage

 Basic example: